walnuss0815/acmeproxy/README.md

 - Provide a single (acmeproxy) host that has access to the DNS credentials / API, limiting a possible attack surface
 - Username/password or IP-based filtering for clients to prevent unauthorized access
 - Domain validation to only allow ACME DNS requests for specific domains
-- Use [certmagic](https://github.com/mholt/certmagic) internally to run a https instance of acmeproxy and manage certificates (set `--ssl auto`)

 If you're looking for other ways to validate internal certificates, take a look at [autocertdelegate](https://github.com/bradfitz/autocertdelegate) which uses the tls-alpn-01 method.

-Acmeproxy was written to be run within an internal network, it's not recommended to expose your Acmeproxy host to the outside world.
+Acmeproxy was written to be run within an internal network, it's not recommended exposing your Acmeproxy host to the outside world.
 Do so at your own risk.

-## Background
-See the discussions for this idea in lego [here](https://github.com/go-acme/lego/pull/708)

 # Build